robertonetti/2.0.FCSeqTools.jl/src/README.md

 - `do_letter_matrix(filename)`
-Reads a FASTA file and outputs
+Reads a FASTA file and converts it in matrix format
 - `do_number_matrix_rna(letter_matrix,threshold)`
-Predict conserved RNA## Executable Programsfffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
+Reads an RNA FASTA matrix and outputs it in mat
 - `do_number_matrix_prot(letter_matrix,threshold)`
 Predict conserved RNA## Executable Programsfffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 - `print_fasta_to_file_rna(number_matrix,filename,name)`